cpj/spring-2012/03-week-three/README.md

 - Write extensively – as much as you can – about your end goals in building websites for sharing information.
 Why are you interested in journalism?
 In the web?
 Describe the gap between your goals and the knowledge and skills you have.
 Describe how you can best help others to close the gap between their knowledge and skills and the goals they have with journalism and web development.
 - Post your three animated gifs, and talk about what you found most interesting about putting them together.
 - Post a link to and screenshots of your refactored portfolio site now that it uses backstretch.js to put your animated gif as the background.
 Write about how awesome that is.
+- Push your work with the portfolio site to its github repository.
+- Post screenshots of your progress with codeyear.com